MengyuanZhaoo/ProTrans/README.md

 python ProTrans-technology.py --data_dir ../dataset/GSE200417 --out_dir ./result
 ```
 ## Extending ProTrans to tri-omics translation
 Taking GSM5123953 as example, users follow gen_atac.ipynb to convert the h5 file into atac.csv (cell*peak).
-Next, referring to atac2seq.ipynb to extract sequences corresponding to peaks, then follow seq2emb.ipynb to generate emb.npz used in translation process.
+Next, referring to atac2seq.ipynb to extract sequences corresponding to peaks, then follow seq2emb.ipynb to generate atac_emb.npz used in translation process.

 the directory and specific instructions for input files are as follows:
 ```